junereycasuga/k8s-configmap-cleaner/README.md

     - DaemonSets
     - Jobs
     - CronJobs
+- Concurrent scanning of namespaces and resources for improved performance
+- Protection of system-critical ConfigMaps
 - Checks both volume mounts and environment variables
 - Supports scanning specific namespaces or entire cluster
 - Interactive deletion confirmation for safety